chalmerlowe/intro_to_sprinting/class_materials/git_branch_merge.md

 With larger projects, it is very common to create **branches** and then **merge** the branches into the project's main branch when finalize your changes.
 You've seen references to `main` in earlier lessons. `main` is the default branch (you may also see primary or default branches referred to as `master` in legacy projects).
 A typical enhancement would be done by:

-1. creating a branch (so you have a separate workspace to work in) using `git checkout -b <branch name>`
+1. creating a branch (so you have a separate workspace to work in) using `git switch --create <branch name>`
 1. doing your work as a series of `git add` and `git commit` cycles to the branch
 1. merging your changes with `main`
 1. submitting a pull request to the project owner (covered in a separate discussion)